zo0r/react-native-push-notification/README.md

     subText: "This is a subText", // (optional) default: none
     number: '10', // (optional) Valid 32 bit integer specified as string. default: none (Cannot be zero)
     color: "red", // (optional) default: system default
     sound: 'default', // (optional) Sound to play when the notification is shown.
 Value of 'default' plays the default sound.
-It can be a custom sound as well. default: null (no sound is played)
+It can be set to a custom sound such as 'android.resource://com.xyz/raw/my_sound'.
+It will look for the 'my_sound' audio file in 'res/raw' directory and play it. default: null (no sound is played)
     /* iOS and Android properties */
     message: "My Notification Message" // (required) });